nestauk/ccid_zg_fe_prod_05_fli/privacy-notice-en.md

 Your information will be accessed by a limited number of researchers and advisors in our project team working on this project.

 Where we are carrying out this project in collaboration with other organisations, we may share your data with those organisations for the purposes of the project and you will be notified of this in the workshop information sheet.

+Where we are carrying out wider research in collaboration with other organisations, we may share your data with those organisations for the purposes of that research but we will ensure that appropriate safeguards are in place to respect your rights and freedoms when we do this.
+For example, your data will only be shared for wider research purposes in either an anonymised form (i.e. so all identifying information is removed) or in a psuedo-anonymised form (i.e. the data is collected in a manner that means we know that the data belongs to a specific individual but we cannot identify that the individual is you).

 In addition, we may disclose your information to third parties in connection with the purposes of processing your personal data set out in this notice.
 These third parties may include: